AtlasZ98/accessiblePDF/README.md

 No. Limited (actually, nonexistent) funding.

 **Do you have testers?**
-We are our own testers
+We are our own testers。

 **Do new candidates write code during their interview?**
 Yes.
 We have not had an interview where the candidate did not write code.